SanderSade/UrlShortener/README.md

 * **.NET Standard 2.0**
 [.NET Standard 2.0](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md) means this library can be used with .NET Framework 4.6.1+, .NET Core 2.0 and more - see [here](https://github.com/dotnet/standard/blob/master/docs/versions.md) for detailed information.

-### Examples & help
+### Help & examples

-As said before, you should have just one instance per base per application - e.g. initiate UrlShortener in your startup or first use, and put the instance to a static variable or configure your dependency injection accordingly.
+As said before, you should have just one instance per base in your application - e.g. initiate UrlShortener in your startup or first use, and store the instance in a static variable - or configure your dependency injection accordingly.

 A lot of examples can be found in the unit test project - [BaseConversionTests.cs](https://github.com/SanderSade/UrlShortener/blob/master/UrlShortener.Test/BaseConversionTests.cs).

+Download UrlShortener from [Releases](https://github.com/SanderSade/UrlShortener/releases) or fetch it via [NuGet](https://www.nuget.org/packages/SanderSade.UrlShortener/).

 * Simple conversion to base 62 (0..9, A..Z, a..z version), using .Convert() overloads:
 ```